waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Danger: Do NOT attack again.
 Muscle is too strong.
 - Action: Throw Ultra Balls until caught.
 Snorlax has Leftovers, so it will heal slowly.
 - Snorlax has Rest (likely).
 If it Rests, it will wake up and cure paralysis.
 Be ready to re-paralyze if safe, or just throw balls at full health sleep.
-- Throwing Ultra Ball (Attempt 1).
+- Throwing Ultra Ball (Attempt 1) - Confirmed.
-- Current Stock: 21 Ultra Balls.
+- Current Stock: 20 Ultra Balls (after this throw).
 - Snorlax is Paralyzed and Low HP.
 This is the best chance.